renatamendesc/Supplies-Management/README.md

 # Supplies Management System
 System developed to register and manage supplies from the Brazilian Ministry of Health, in face of the Covid-19 pandemic.
-This program was a group work, as a project for the subjects of Programming Language I and Laboratory of Programming Language I, at UFPB (Federal University of Paraíba).
+This program was a group work, as a project for the subjects of Programming Language I and Laboratory of Programming Language I, at UFPB (Universidade Federal da Paraíba).

 ## Features
 The system has the following features as main functionalities: